 - Brush the rest of the melted butter over the rectangle, then sprinkle on the cinnamon and sugar.
 Sprinkle on chopped walnuts if you are using them.

 - Roll the dough along the 18″ side, into a tight cylinder and squeeze gently to even out the layers.

 - Slice into 12 rolls, and place them in a greased 9×9″ glass dish with the cut side down.
-Leave out to rise at room temperature for 2-4 hours, or in the fridge for up to 24 hours.
+Leave the buns to rise at room temperature for 2-4 hours or in the fridge for up to 24 hours.

 - Cook at 350 F for 30-40 min (until browning.)
 Turn upside down immediately upon removing from the oven so the yummy cinnamon sugar drizzles throughout the cinnamon buns.